 How did I serve the Stir-Fried Broccoli Stems?

-I ate this as a vegetarian dish for lunch the day I made it, but you might use it as a meatless side dish with something like Noodles with Peanut Sauce or Baked Sesame Tofu Sticks.
+I ate this as a vegetarian dish for lunch the day I made it, but this would be delicious as a meatless side dish with any main dish with Asian flavors.

 Spicy Stir-Fried Broccoli Stems process shots collage